2022-23 Residence Life Handbook

 Subsequent guidance from the Office for Civil Rights clarified that educational institutions should regard sexual harassment, including all forms of sexual violence, as a form of sex discrimination prohibited by Title IX.
 Educational institutions, including Indian Hills, have trained Title IX Coordinators, adopted Sexual and Gender-Based Misconduct Policies, and expanded prevention and education efforts on campus.

-MISSING PERSONS POLICIES: In the event that a residence hall resident has been reported missing, the following steps and procedures will be followed:
+MISSING PERSONS POLICIES: If a residence hall resident has been reported missing, the following steps and procedures will be followed:

 - All available avenues of attempt will be made to locate the resident in questions.
 Make immediate contact to Campus Security at (641) 683-5300.

-- Campus Security, Associate Dean of Student Development, and the Director of Student Life will be immediately notified in the event a student is determined missing(Indian Hills administrators will notify the appropriate law enforcement agency immediately.)
+- Campus Safety and Security, Associate Dean of Student Development, and the Director of Student Life will be immediately notified in the event a student is determined missing (Indian Hills administrators will notify the appropriate law enforcement agency immediately.)

-- Campus Security is required to notify a custodial parent or guardian of a student under the age of 18, who is not emancipated, no later than 24 hours after the student is determined missing.
+- Campus Safety and Security is required to notify a custodial parent or guardian of a student under the age of 18, who is not emancipated, no later than 24 hours after the student is determined missing.

-- Campus Security will immediately notify the appropriate law enforcement agency if a student who has been determined missing for more than 24 hours but did not designate an emergency contact or is an emancipated individual under the age of 18.
+- Campus Safety and Security will immediately notify the appropriate law enforcement agency if a student who has been determined missing for more than 24 hours but did not designate an emergency contact or is an emancipated individual under the age of 18.

 All residence hall residents were required to provide an emergency contact number at the time of application.
 If none was made at that time or if a resident wishes to change their emergency contact information, please contact the Housing office.
 All change requests are kept confidential.